scyrille/vim-survival-sims/README.md

 Second, under **mixed additive and multiplicative hazard structures**, we investigate the behavior of the VIM when both types of effects coexist.
 In this setting, conditional survival functions are estimated using ***global survival stacking***, ***survival Super Learner***, the ***Cox–Aalen model***, and ***random survival forests***.

-Third, in a high-dimensional binary setting mimicking genomic data, we assess the sensitivity of the VIM when covariates correspond to **rare alterations** with **heterogeneous effect sizes**, ranging from weak to strong, under a **proportional hazards model**.
+Third, we assess the sensitivity of the VIM when covariates correspond to **rare alterations** with **heterogeneous effect sizes**, ranging from weak to strong, under a **proportional hazards model**.

 Finally, we compare **exclusion-based variable importance** with **permutation-based variable importance** to examine differences in interpretation, stability, and empirical performance across the considered scenarios.

 ## Data-generation mechanisms

-We simulated multi-omics datasets combining DNA alterations, RNA pathway scores, and clinical covariates for $i = 1, ..., n$ individuals.
+We simulated multi-omics datasets combining DNA alterations and RNA pathway scores for $i = 1, ..., n$ individuals.

 ### Covariate structure